rezarg/flowlab-sw-launcher/README.md

+# DEPRECATED
+Please see the [Flowlab SDK Launcher](https://github.com/rezarg/flowlab-sdk-launcher/) for a more up-to-date Flowlab Interactions Launcher!

+___

 # Flowlab Steamworks Launcher
 The Flowlab Steamworks Launcher is a **third party program** that launches Flowlab games with additional features for Steam interactions, such as **Steam Achievements**, **DLC support**, and **Workshop support**.